he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Jewel.md

 ---
 # Jewel

-This creature was printed without a level.
+_Nethys Note_ This creature was printed without a level.
 It is shown as one as a placeholder **Recall Knowledge - Animal ([[DATABASE/skill/Nature|Nature]])**: DC 25 **Unspecific Lore**: DC 23
 **Specific Lore**: DC 20